sylhare/Type-on-Strap/pages/report/executivesummary.md

 Tech work is not performed only,or even primarily, by software developers.
 Across the ecosystem, all actors need to acknowledge the different roles that are necessary to effectively use technology for social justice, the common good, and/or the public interest, in order to build a more inclusive ecosystem that offers opportunities to those who might otherwise be excluded by a narrow definition.
 Additionally, since many people in the space are “self-taught techies,” organizers turned sysadmins, political campaigners turned web designers, and so on, we must create supports for people who enter tech via alternative paths, such as mentorship programs and fellowship cohorts.
 We recommend:

 **i.
-When hiring tech teams, create positions for roles such as graphic designer, product manager, community manager, co-design facilitator, researcher, communicator, or popular edu- cator, in addition to developer,** regardless of sector (government, nonprofit, for-profit, cooperative).
+When hiring tech teams, create positions for roles such as graphic designer, product manager, community manager, co-design facilitator, researcher, communicator, or popular educator, in addition to developer,** regardless of sector (government, nonprofit, for-profit, cooperative).

 **ii.
-Establish support for mentorship.** Supportive individual relationships (mentorships, in workplace and educational spaces) were mentioned by prac- titioners more frequently than any other support mechanism as critical to their career path.
+Establish support for mentorship.** Supportive individual relationships (mentorships, in workplace and educational spaces) were mentioned by practitioners more frequently than any other support mechanism as critical to their career path.
 Create a mentorship matching program, especially to connect mentors that share aspects of lived experience with mentees.
-Increase support, recognition, awards, dedicated community networks, and other mecha- nisms to improve mentorship across the ecosystem.
+Increase support, recognition, awards, dedicated community networks, and other mechanisms to improve mentorship across the ecosystem.

 **iii.
-Create paid fellowships and internships that support people from existing organizations, and from marginalized communities,** rather than just the one- year parachute model.
+Create paid fellowships and internships that support people from existing organizations, and from marginalized communities,** rather than just the one-year parachute model.
 Create paid opportunities for students of color in other fields, such as law, public administration, and public health, to learn about how tech design processes work.

 **iv.
 Create a program for diverse practitioners to visit schools and universities** and talk about their career path and work.

 **v.
-Demonstrate pathways into tech for social justice, the common good, and/or the public interest.** Make these careers visible in mass media, social me- dia, and popular culture.
+Demonstrate pathways into tech for social justice, the common good, and/or the public interest.** Make these careers visible in mass media, social media, and popular culture.

 **vi.
 Focus on digital equity and popular education to expand the pipeline of people who see themselves as part of the ecosystem.** There is a crucial role for people who are able to work as educators in frontline communities that are most affected by the application of digital technologies.

 #### 5. Coops, Collectives, and Networks, Oh My!
 Support Alternative Models Beyond Startups, Government Offices, and Incorporated Nonprofits.

-Interesting tech work is done by groups that do not fall into the stan- dard models of for-profit startups, government offices or agencies, or nonprofits.
+Interesting tech work is done by groups that do not fall into the standard models of for-profit startups, government offices or agencies, or nonprofits.
 Tech cooperatives and collectives provide key tech services and infrastructure to thousands of movement groups and nonprofits.
-Informal networks can rapidly co- alesce during moments of crisis and provide improved information flow, identify priority needs, and organize large numbers of volunteers around tech work with very little resources.
+Informal networks can rapidly coalesce during moments of crisis and provide improved information flow, identify priority needs, and organize large numbers of volunteers around tech work with very little resources.
 Membership organizations also provide tech infrastructure in ways that are accountable to the needs of social movements.
 All of these are crucial but less visible forms of organizing tech work for social justice; they should be recognized and better supported.

 **i.
 Explore how to help non-501(c)3 organizations, such as B Corporations, worker cooperatives, member organizations, and ad-hoc networks** support themselves and provide living-wage jobs for their employees while also doing tech work for social justice.